TeeChenxing/Tweets-Upload-Simulation/README.md

 ### Running the Comparison

-The repository will have 2 folders, one using MySQL and the other using Redis.
-User can run the ```simulation_test.py``` file in each folder to see the runtime of data retrieval by using a RDB and a KVDB respectively.
+The repository has 2 folders, one using MySQL and the other using Redis.
+User can run the ```simulation_test.py``` file in each folders to see the runtime of data retrieval by using a RDB and a KVDB respectively.